 Message from the Director

-At Cornell Law School, our students are provided with both a strong doctrinal program and a rigorous and varied set of clinical and skills courses.
-For many of our students, clinical, advocacy, and skills courses provide the most rewarding and self-revelatory experiences of law school.
-Cornell Law has long introduced students to the sort of experiential learning that, especially when it occurs in real-life settings, constitutes the core of skills education.
+At Cornell Law School, our students are provided with both a strong doctrinal program and a rigorous and varied set of clinical, advocacy and skills courses.
+For many of our students, these courses provide the most rewarding and self-revelatory experiences of the law school experience.
+Cornell Law has long introduced students to the sort of experiential learning that, especially when it occurs in real-life settings, constitutes the core of a student’s professional development.

-In these varied settings, students not only attempt to solve individual clients' legal problems but also address larger systemic issues and the need for legal reform.
-For example, students may find themselves representing a discharged worker in a labor arbitration, a criminal defendant charged with a felony, a senior citizen who fell victim to a fraudulent investment and lost her retirement funds, or an unemployed worker wrongfully denied benefits.
-They may assist in preparing a state post-conviction challenge on behalf of a wrongfully convicted person or a federal habeas petition for a death row inmate.
+In these varied settings, students not only attempt to solve individual clients’ legal problems but also address larger systemic issues and the need for legal reform.
+For example, students may find themselves representing a discharged worker in a labor arbitration, a criminal defendant charged with a felony, a senior citizen who fell victim to a fraudulent investment and lost her retirement funds, or a farmworker forced to work in unsafe conditions.
+They may assist in preparing a federal habeas petition for a death row inmate, an immigration appeal on behalf of a person scheduled to be deported or be part of a defense team representing a mentally ill defendant in Malawi.
 They may provide support to organizations protecting women from acid violence in Southeast Asia.
-Other opportunities include working at the local district attorney's or U.S. Attorney's office or in state and local government.
-Regardless of whether they go on to careers in public interest law or in the private sector, our clinic students gain practical legal skills beyond the scope of most traditional law school classes, and they also begin to hone a sense of legal judgment and ethical lawyering that truly makes a "lawyer in the best sense."
+Other opportunities include working at the local district attorney’s or U.S. Attorney’s office or in state and local government.
+Regardless of whether they go on to careers in public interest law or in the private sector, our students have opportunities to gain practical legal skills beyond the scope of most traditional law school classes, and they also begin to hone a sense of legal judgment and ethical lawyering that truly makes a “lawyer in the best sense.”

 John H. Blume